SalK91/convex_optimization/docs/convex/40_nonconvex.md

 $$
 Its level sets can fold, twist, and fragment, creating local minima, local maxima, and saddle points scattered throughout the space.

-A typical nonconvex landscape looks like a mountainous terrain — smooth in some regions, rugged in others.
+A typical nonconvex landscape looks like a mountainous terrain: smooth in some regions, rugged in others.
 An optimization algorithm’s path depends strongly on initialization and stochastic effects.

 ### Example: A Simple Nonconvex Function